 It becomes a serious issue when the Canmore siblings mistake her for Demona and almost fatally wound her in "Hunter's Moon."

 Super Toughness: The Gargoyles aren't indestructible by any means, but they are ridiculously tough even for creatures of their size and weight.
-To prove this point, in the pilot Goliath catches the downstroke of a Norman sword in his bare hand, and though he bleeds some, the cut appears relatively minor compared to the major damage (complete loss of the hand) that a human being would take from trying something similar.
+To prove this point, in the pilot Goliath catches the downstroke of a Viking sword in his bare hand, and though he bleeds some, the cut appears relatively minor compared to the major damage (complete loss of the hand) that a human being would take from trying something similar.
 Combined with their ability to apparently perfectly heal any wounds short of total dismemberment they received before sleeping, this makes the gargoyles incredibly difficult to put down.

 Take a Third Option: In the SLG comic, the clone Delilah opts to return to the Labyrinth with her fellow clones rather than side with Goliath or Thailog.